 The many health benefits of grapes make them an excellent choice for a more satisfying, healthier diet.
-Fruit is an essential part of your daily diet supplying essential vitamins and minerals that contribute to overall good health.
-The latest USDA Dietary Guidelines recommend the following: fill half your plate with fruit and vegetables.
-You can also add them to your diet with a variety of grape recipes ranging from salads to guilt-free desserts.
+Fruit is an essential part of your diet, supplying essential vitamins and minerals that contribute to your overall health.
+The latest USDA Dietary Guidelines recommend filling half your plate with fruit and vegetables.
+Add more grapes to your diet by sampling some of our unique grape recipes.

-Grapes are rich in health-protecting antioxidants, including resveratrol and flavonoids.
-These antioxidants are found mainly in the skin, stem, leaf and seeds of grapes.
-Some research suggests that whole grapes deliver the same amount of antioxidants that are in grape juice and wine but have the added benefit of providing dietary fiber.
-These are just a few of the many vitamins and nutrients in grapes.
+Grapes are rich in antioxidants, including resveratrol and flavonoids.
+Research suggests that whole grapes deliver the same amount of antioxidants in grape juice and wine with the added benefit of providing dietary fiber.
+See all the vitamins & nutrients in grapes.

 Research suggests that regular grape consumption may play a role in eye health by protecting the retina from deterioration.
 Specifically, a grape-enriched diet resulted in a protective effect on retinal structure and function.

-Grapes do not tend to highly elevate your blood sugar when eaten, nor do they highly increase insulin levels- so diabetics can eat grapes.
-Since high insulin levels cause insulin resistance, choosing foods with a lower insulin response rate, like grapes, can help prevent you from developing the insulin resistance characteristic of Type 2 diabetes.
+They may taste sweet, but grapes don’t elevate blood sugar, nor do they significantly increase insulin levels.
+So diabetics can eat grapes.
+And choosing foods with a lower insulin response rate, like grapes, can prevent you from developing the insulin resistance characteristic of Type 2 diabetes.

-In a small study of colon cancer patients, those who consumed a grape-enriched diet were able to inhibit certain genes that promote tumor growth in the colon.
-This benefit was observed in the healthy tissue of the subjects’ colons, not the cancerous, indicating a potential role for grapes in helping to maintain a healthy colon.
+In a small study of colon cancer patients, a grape-enriched diet was shown to inhibit certain genes that promote tumor growth.
+This was observed in the healthy tissue of the subjects’ colons, indicating the potential role for grapes to maintain a healthy colon.